qasimwarraich/VAMR_Summary/VAMR.md

       whereas the 5 point can only be applied to calibrated cameras.
 5. How many rotation-translation combinations can the essential matrix be decomposed into?
-    - The essential matrix
+    - The essential matrix is what time were you looking to meet?
 6. Are you able to provide a geometrical interpretation of the epipolar constraint?
 7. Are you able to describe the relation between the essential and the fundamental matrix?
 8. Why is it important to normalize the point coordinates in the 8-point algorithm?
-    - This is due to the fact that
 9. Describe one or more possible ways to achieve this normalization.
 10. Are you able to describe the normalized 8-point algorithm?
 11. Are you able to provide quality metrics for the essential matrix estimation?